The Perfect Storm (2000)

 Dale 'Murph' Murphy: It's all I can manage right now.
 I'll work on it.
 All right?

-Todd Gross, TV Meteorologist: Look, look at this.
+Todd Gross, TV Meteorologist: [showing Pam the satellite images from his computer screen] Look, look at this.
 We got Hurricane Grace moving north off the Atlantic seaboard.
 Huge... getting massive.
 Two, this low south of Sable Island, ready to explode.
 Look at this.
 Three, a fresh cold front swooping down from Canada.
 But it's caught a ride on the jet stream... and is motoring hell-bent towards the Atlantic.
 What if Hurricane Grace runs smack into it?
 Add to the scenario this baby off Sable Island, scrounging for energy.
 She'll start feeding off both the Canadian cold front... and Hurricane Grace.
 You could be a meteorologist all your life... and never see something like this.
 It would be a disaster of epic proportions.
 It would be... the perfect storm.

 Sgt.
-Jeremy Mitchell: Good Afternoon, Madam.
+Jeremy Mitchell: [floating in the water during the storm, preparing to rescue her] Good Afternoon, Madam.
 I'm Sgt Jeremy Mitchell, and I'll be your pararescue jumper today.
 How are you doing?

-Quentin - The Old Timer: [after hearing the Andrea Gail is headed for the Flemish Cap] The Flemish Cap?
+Quentin - The Old Timer: [at the counter of the bar, after hearing the Andrea Gail is headed for the Flemish Cap] The Flemish Cap?
 Went there once... in '62.
 Lots of fish...

 Quentin - The Old Timer: and lots of weather...